GabrielOnDelphi/ClaudeCode_TokenVampire/README.md

 ﻿# ClaudeTokenVampire

-A system-tray app that monitors your Claude Code token usage in real time.
+An app that monitors your Claude Code token usage in real time.
 Anthropic doesn't tell you how much of your 5-hour rolling quota you've consumed — ClaudeTokenVampire does.

 ![ClaudeTokenVampire - Logo](Logo.jpg)